-National Utilization: Crocodiles have not been commercially 31. hunted for their skins in Ethiopia since 1972 and the former Dofan tannery has long since shifted to tanning sheep skins.
-There is no vegetable tanning of crocodiles skins and there are no crocodile products for sale anywhere in the country.
-It is rare for Ethiopian people to eat either crocodile or their eggs (see above) and there is no exploitation for national consumption of any sort.
+31. National Utilization: Crocodiles have not been commercially hunted for their skins in Ethiopia since 1973 and the former Dofan tannery has long since shifted to tanning sheep skins.
+There is no vegetable tanning of crocodile skins and there are no crocodiles products fro sale anywhere in the country.
+It is rare for Ethiopian people to eat either crocodile meat or their eggs (see above) and there is no exploitation for national consumption of any sort.

-Between 1973 and 1988 the only legal utilization of crocodiles of any sort was through sport hunting.
+Between 1973 and mid 1990 the only legal utilization of crocodiles of any sort was through sport hunting.

-Table 2: Number of Croce odi] les Hunted under Sport-hunting Licence
+Table 2: Number of Crocodiles Hunted under Sport-hunting Licence